GastricBoar/ActiveDirectoryHomeLab/README.md

 ![immagine](https://github.com/user-attachments/assets/af87a6c8-9232-4a62-96bf-16441ae61efb)

 ## File server
-I setup a file server with shared folders for every department, everybody gets adequate NTFS permissions according to their role.
+I setup a file server with shared folders for every department, used NTFS permissions and Access Based Enumeration to make sure everybody sees only what they need to see according to their role.

 There's quota management and file screening (blocking audio/video) to help tidy things up.

 ![immagine](https://github.com/user-attachments/assets/fd752119-ac90-412c-8912-481ce41d3263)